plchiulab/plchiulab_old_website/research.md

 title: Research
 ---

-Our laboratory reseach focus on molecular mechanisms of bio-macromolecules, particularly membrane receptor complex and energy-related machinery.
-The main tool we are using to visualize the process is electron cryogenic microscopy (cryo-EM), including **electron crystallography** (two-dimensional (2D) crystal specimens or helical objects), **electron tomography** and **single-particle cryo-EM**.
+Our laboratory reseach focus on molecular mechanisms of bio-macromolecules, particularly membrane receptor complexes and energy-related machinery of biological systems.
+The main tool we use to visualize the process is electron cryogenic microscopy (cryo-EM), including **electron crystallography** (two-dimensional (2D) crystal specimens or helical objects), **electron tomography** and **single-particle cryo-EM**.
 In parallel, we are exploring new imaging and sample preparation methods to push the limits of cryo-EM use in biology.

 ##### Membrane proteins
 Membrane protein acts as a gate keeper or a diode in the cell membranes, which plays an important role in maintaining physiological processes in response to environmental changes.
 Our lab interests are the **structures and functions of membrane proteins**, particularly in the context of membrane bilayers.
 We are tackling the fundamental questions about: